Parallel Peeling Algorithms: Parallel Peeling with Subtables

 \subsection{Simulations with Subtables}

-We ran simulations for this parallel peeling algorithm with subtables with the same values of $r, k, n$ and $c$ below the threshold.
-Table \ref{table:simulationsubtable1} shows the results.
+We ran simulations for the parallel peeling algorithm with subtables in a similar way as the simulations in Section \ref{sec:experiment}.
+Table \ref{table:simulationsubtable1} shows the results for the average number of subrounds.
 The number of subrounds is at most $r$ times the number of rounds in the original parallel peeling algorithm, but our analysis of Section~\ref{sec:peelsubtable} suggests the number of subrounds should be significantly smaller.
-In this case, the factor is about 2.
+In this case, comparing Table \ref{table:simulationsubtable1} with Table \ref{table:simulation1}, this factor is about 2.

-We also did simulations on how closely the recursion tracks the number of vertices left after peeling the $j$th subtable in the $i$th round.
-Denote the expected fraction of vertices left in the recursion by $\lambda'_{i,j}$, and $\lambda'_{i,j}$ is given by the formula
+We also performed simulations to determine how closely the recursion given in Equation~\eqref{eq:newlambdaij} predicts the number of vertices left after peeling the $j$th subtable in the $i$th round.
+Denote by $\lambda'_{i,j}$ the expected fraction of vertices left in the $(i, j)$'th subround.
+Then $\lambda'_{i,j}$ is given by the following formula:

-where $\lambda_{0,j} = 1$ for all $j$.
-The results are presented in Table \ref{table:simulationsubtable2}, where the prediction column is given by $\lambda'_{i,j}n$.
-As it can be seen, this recursion closely matches the number of vertices left in the simulation.
+where the $\lambda_{i,j}$ values are given by Equation \eqref{eq:newlambdaij}.
+The results are presented in Table \ref{table:simulationsubtable2}, where the prediction column reports the values of $\lambda'_{i,j}n$.
+As can be seen, the prediction closely matches the number of vertices left in the simulation.